-The Grande Prairie Public Library Board has the authority under the Libraries Act of Alberta for the governance of the Grande Prairie Public Library and for ensuring that policies for framework, board self-governance and operations are developed.
+The Grande Prairie Public Library Board has the authority under the Libraries Act of Alberta for the governance of the Grande Prairie Public Library and for ensuring that policies for framework, board self-governance, and operations are developed.

-In fulfilling its responsibility for policy-making, the Board will:
+In fulfilling its responsibility for policymaking, the Board will:

-- Define the functions of the Board, and approve framework, board self-governance and operational policies. - Work from the broadest, most general statement of policy when setting operational policy, developing more specific policies as necessary. - Ensure its policies: - comply with relevant legislation, with GPPL's by-laws, with GPPL's Plan of Service and with existing Board policies or agreements, before approving new policies. - o are available to Board members, GPPL employees and the public. - are reviewed regularly. - Ensure the Library Director: - obtains all GPPL employee and public input as is needed and then provides the Board with such information, advice and documentation as is required for the development of policies. - is responsible for implementing Board policy, with the exception of policies dealing with Board process and self-governance.
-The Board Chair has the responsibility to implement policies dealing with board process and self-governance. - identifies and recommends areas for policy development to the Board.
-The Library Director has the responsibility and authority to provide direction in areas not covered by policy, until given direction by the Board.
+- Define the functions of the Board, and approve framework, board self-governance, and operational policies. - Work from the broadest, most general statement of policy when setting operational policy, developing more specific policies as necessary. - Ensure its policies: - o comply with relevant legislation, with GPPL's bylaws, with GPPL's Plan of Service, and with existing Board policies or agreements, before approving new policies. - o are available to Board members, GPPL employees, and the public. - are reviewed regularly.

+• Ensure the Director:

+- obtains all GPPL employee and public input as is needed and then provides the Board with such information, advice, and documentation as is required for the development of policies. - is responsible for implementing Board policy, with the exception of policies related to Board process and self-governance.
+The Board Chair is responsible for implementing policies related to board process and self-governance. - identifies and recommends areas for policy development to the Board.
+The Director has the responsibility and authority to provide direction in areas not covered by policy, until given direction by the Board.